Home · Intro · Technical · History · Additional · On-line Archive · Models · Articles ·

 13 January 1946: Leaves for Boston with a mixed crew of Germans and Americans.

-22 January 1946: Arrives at Boston.
+22 January 1946: Arrives in Boston.
 Shortly after moves to Philadelphia where the barrels of turret "Anton" are removed.

 March 1946: Leaves for the Pacific through the Panama Canal.